travishartman/advanced-data-journalism/spring-2014/INSTALLATION.md

 Github is the primary service most open source programmers use to store and share their code.
 We'll also be using it to turn in assignments.
 You'll need to both install the Github client on your local machine and sign up for a free account.

 Instructions on getting started can be found here: https://help.github.com/articles/set-up-git

+## Tools that will make your lives easier

+A good text editor and command-line terminal can make your life a whole lot easier.
+I'd recommend [SublimeText 2](http://www.sublimetext.com/2) for your text editor, and (if you're on a Mac) [iTerm2](http://www.iterm2.com/#/section/home) for your terminal.
+You'll see me use both in class.